Air traffic flow management

-Air traffic flow management (ATFM) is the regulation of air traffic in order to avoid exceeding airport or air traffic control capacity in handling traffic (hence the alternative name of Air Traffic Flow and Capacity Management - ATFCM), and to ensure that available capacity is used efficiently.
+Air traffic flow management (ATFM) is the strategic process of managing aircraft flow to prevent airports and air traffic control sectors from exceeding their capacity.
+At its core, ATFM balances air traffic demand against the system's limitations to ensure safety and maximize the efficient use of the entire airspace, a process also known as Air Traffic Flow and Capacity Management (ATFCM).

-Airport capacity
+Airport Capacity

 Because only one aircraft can land or depart from a runway at a given time, and because aircraft must be separated by a certain distance or time to avoid collisions, every airport has a finite capacity; it can safely handle only so many aircraft per hour.
-This capacity depends on many factors, such as the number of runways available, layout of taxi tracks, availability of air traffic control, and current or anticipated weather.
-The weather can cause large variations in capacity; strong winds may limit the number of runways available, and poor visibility may necessitate increases in separation between aircraft.
+This capacity depends on many factors, such as the number of runways available, layout of taxi tracks, availability of air traffic control, and current or anticipated weather conditions.
+The weather can cause large variations in capacity: strong winds may limit the number of runways available, and poor visibility may necessitate greater separation between aircraft.

 When an air traffic control unit that will control a flight reaches capacity, arriving aircraft are directed towards holding patterns where they circle until it is their turn to land.
-However, aircraft flying in circles is an inefficient and costly way of delaying aircraft, so it is preferable to keep them on the ground at their place of departure, called a ground delay program.
+However, aircraft flying in holding patterns is an inefficient and costly way of delaying aircraft, so it is preferable to keep them on the ground at their place of departure, called a ground delay program.
 This way, the delay can be waited out on the ground with engines off, saving considerable amounts of fuel.
-The careful calculation of en route time for each flight and traffic flow as a whole, which aims to minimize overall delays in the air traffic system, is highly dependent on computers.
+The careful calculation of en route times for each flight and traffic flow as a whole, which aims to minimize overall delays in the air traffic system, is highly dependent on computers.